Begonia maculata care goes by the botanical name Begonia maculata var. wightii. It is a fibrous-rooted upright Angel-Winged cane Begonia.

 Spotted Begonia Care Video

-Begonia maculata wightii does very well in a mixture of sand, clay, and loamy soil inside a pot with good drainage.
-This plant prefers slightly moist soil but never soggy soil.
+Begonia maculata wightii does very well in an acidic potting mix of sand, clay, and loamy soil inside a pot with good drainage.
+This plant prefers slightly moist but never soggy soil.
+Alternatively, use a coco coir mix.

-You should repot the plant in a bigger pot about twice its previous size once the current pot becomes root-bound.
+Repot the plant in a bigger pot twice its previous size once it becomes root-bound.

 Cane Begonia Light Requirements

 This plant prefers bright indirect sunlight (filtered light) to thrive.
 Bright light is considered light between 10k – 20k lux or 2k – 5k foot candles.
-Avoid direct light, as it might scorch the leaves.
+Avoid direct sunlight, as it might scorch the leaves.
+They do not grow well in low light and will not bloom.

-If it isn’t getting enough light, the color of the leaves will be less intense.
+In lower-light situations, the leaf color is less intense.
 Your plant will become leggy and will not flower.

 Higher light levels will promote the intense green coloring and the white dots.